rtibblesbot/kolibri-library/pointb-21csguide/README.md

          * **Checkpoint**: Try running `which python` and confirm the Python in is use the one from the virtual env (e.g. `venv/bin/python`) and not the system Python.
 Check also `which pip` is the one from the virtualenv.
+         * You may encounter this error `SSL: CERTIFICATE_VERIFY_FAILED`. to fix it, at the terminal run the command `sudo /Applications/Python (your Python version)/Install Certificates.command`
       * For Windows systems:
          * Create a virtual env called `venv` in the current directory using the following command: `virtualenv venv`.